 WordPress’ core management comprises of themes and plugins, each holding their share of design and functionality.
 The no-code proclamation that WordPress proudly shares is made easy with plugins like Slider Revolution that gives you the lifetime opportunity to build and design sliders like a pro.

-Consider Slider Revolution as the ultimate slider creation, with all the plethora hyper-advanced features that include under its belt, we’d say the epitome is well deserved.
+Considering Slider Revolution as the ultimate slider creation, with all the plethora hyper-advanced features that includes under its belt, we’d say the epitome is well deserved.
 Add slides, layers, animations, and make your sliders responsive ready so that they stun mobile users as well.

-For this article, we decided to share a comprehensive guide on how to create slides with Slider Revolution, the first steps and configurations, and a lot of tips and tricks that work best with this wondrous plugin.
+For this article, we decided to share a comprehensive guide on how to create slides with Slider Revolution, the first steps and configurations, as well as a lot of tips and tricks that work best with this wondrous plugin.
 Stick around.

 Lastly, Slider Revolution is a premium plugin that comes available on the Theme Forest market for a price of $29, Neuron Theme has it included on the majority of its themes, bundled and ready to create your first slider.